-Wi-Fi is a wireless networking technology that allows devices like computers, tablets, games consoles and smartphones to communicate without a physical link.
+Wi-Fi is a wireless networking technology that allows devices such as computers, tablets, game consoles, and smartphones to communicate without a physical link.

-Rather than being tethered with a cable you can simply connect over the air, providing an easy way to network homes and access broadband internet without cables cluttering up the place.
+Rather than needing to be tethered to an Ethernet cable, you can simply connect over the air.
+This provides an easy way to network homes and access the internet without wires cluttering up the place.

 What does ‘Wi-Fi’ mean?

-The term Wi-Fi is not short for anything.
-Though inspired by the audio term ‘Hi-Fi’ it does not stand for ‘Wireless Fidelity'.
+The term Wi-Fi isn’t short for anything.
+Though it was inspired by the audio term ‘Hi-Fi’, it doesn’t actually stand for ‘Wireless Fidelity'.

 The name and logo were created for marketing purposes.
-It’s a trademarked name owned by the Wi-Fi Alliance, an organisation which certifies wireless networking equipment and promotes the use of the technology.
+It’s a trademarked name owned by the Wi-Fi Alliance, an organisation that certifies wireless networking equipment and promotes the use of the technology.

-Wi-Fi is the official name, though it is commonly (and incorrectly) spelt ‘WiFi’.
+Wi-Fi is the official name, though it's also commonly spelt as ‘WiFi’.

 How does Wi-Fi work?